Dente222/MAdvanced-Vehicle-Controller/README.md

 Easy to use / understand, simply plug and play<br>
 Example map and vehicle provided for testing<br>
 List of Controlls for both Keyboard and Controllers<br>
+AI Based on node location and NavigationAgent3D for easy racing track setup<br>

 Copyright 2025 Millu30 A.K.A Gidan</details><br>